3axap4eHko/file-templates-manager/README.md

 # File Templates Manager for VSCode

-This extension allows to manage your file templates and create files from them.
+File Templates Manager for VSCode allows you to manage your file templates and generate files from them.
 ![Screen Cast][screen-cast]

 ## Features